AbhishekGMV/Sentiment-analysis-using-python-NLP/README.md

 ### Downloading the datasets

-[Click here](https://www.kaggle.com/columbine/imdb-dataset-sentiment-analysis-in-csv-format) to download datasets from kaggle.
+[Click here](https://www.kaggle.com/columbine/imdb-dataset-sentiment-analysis-in-csv-format) to download datasets used in this project, from kaggle.

 Run your python interpreter